echogarden-project/echogarden/docs/Options.md

 * `whisper.endTokenThreshold`: see details in the alignment section above
 * `whisper.encoderProvider`: encoder ONNX execution provider.
 See details in recognition section above
 * `whisper.decoderProvider`: decoder ONNX execution provider.
 See details in recognition section above

+## Speech-to-transcript-and-translation alignment

+Applies to CLI operation: `align-transcript-and-translation`, API method: `alignTranscriptAndTranslation`

+**General**:
+* `engine`: can only be `two-stage`.
+Defaults to `two-stage`
+* `sourceLanguage`: language code for the source audio ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), like `en`, `fr`, `zh`, etc. Auto-detected from audio if not set
+* `targetLanguage`: language code for the translated transcript.
+Can only be `en` for now.
+Defaults to `en`
+* `crop`: crop to active parts using voice activity detection before starting.
+Defaults to `true`
+* `isolate`: apply source separation to isolate voice before starting alignment.
+Defaults to `false`
+* `alignment`: prefix to provide options for alignment.
+Options detailed in section for alignment
+* `timelineAlignment`: prefix to provide options for timeline alignment.
+Options detailed in section for timeline alignment
+* `vad`: prefix to provide options for voice activity detection when `crop` is set to `true`.
+Options detailed in section for voice activity detection
+* `sourceSeparation`: prefix to provide options for source separation when `isolate` is set to `true`.
+Options detailed in section for source separation
+* `subtitles`: prefix to provide options for subtitles.
+Options detailed in section for subtitles

+## Timeline-to-translated-text alignment

+Applies to CLI operation: `align-timeline-translation`, API method: `alignTimelineTranslation`

+**General**:
+* `engine`: alignment engine to use.
+Can only be `e5`.
+Defaults to `e5`
+* `sourceLanguage`: language code for the source timeline.
+Auto-detected from timeline if not set
+* `targetLanguage`: language code for the translated transcript.
+Auto-detected if not set
+* `audio`: speech audio to play on CLI preview (not used otherwise).
+Optional
+* `languageDetection`: prefix to provide options for language detection.
+Options detailed in section for text language detection
+* `subtitles`: prefix to provide options for subtitles.
+Options detailed in section for subtitles

+**E5**:
+* `e5.model`: E5 model to use.
+Defaults to `e5-small-fp16`

 ## Language detection